 As part of the legislation, the Act also calls for the creation of the Office of Energy and Emissions Performance within the city's Department of Buildings to ensure the measures are implemented.

-Not everyone is aboard with the Climate Mobilization Act; certain factions of New York's real estate industry are pushing back, as the legislation would mostly affect market-rate condos and co-ops as well as commercial buildings, said Crain's.
+Not everyone is on board with the Climate Mobilization Act; certain factions of New York's real estate industry are pushing back, as the legislation would mostly affect market-rate condos and co-ops as well as commercial buildings, said Crain's.
 Following the bill's passage by the City Council last month, Real Estate Board of New York (REBNY) President John Banks issued a statement: "Intro 1253 does not take a comprehensive, city-wide approach needed to solve this complex issue ...
 The approach taken today will have a negative impact on our ability to attract and retain a broad range of industries, including technology, media, finance, and life sciences, that provide opportunity and continued economic growth that is so important for our city.”

 REBNY added that the fixed limits would hinder a building's ability to handle growth (i.e., the more people inside a building, the more energy is consumed, which means the building would exceed the imposed cap).
 The costs to building owners for making the required upgrades, according to REBNY, could run at least $4 billion.